 “For sure,” I replied, as I was led back into my section to return to my cell.

 The room I was placed in was painted a pale white, with nothing in it but two old twin-sized mattresses.
-One mattress was stacked on a short metal bed-frame latched to the ground, while the other mattress was stacked on top of a concrete frame that was attached to the wall of the room itself.
-There was a single window made of impenetrable plastic, but even that window only allowed us to view yet another wall, the one surrounding the entire compound of Central.
+One mattress was stacked on a short metal bed-frame latched to the ground, while the other mattress was stacked on top of a concrete block that was attached to the wall of the room itself.
+There was a single window made of impenetrable plastic, but even that window only allowed us to view yet another wall, the one surrounding the entire compound of Central, which was topped by endless barbed wire.
 When the guards locked the door behind me, the entire place seemed to cave in on me.

-During the first few days at Central all I could think about was the agony of two years in a camp somewhere and trying to get home through some miracle.
-But three weeks later when mom and I returned to court only to be told that the witnesses had missed the hearing again and that we’d have to resume things after another four weeks, I realized I could be locked down for quite some time at Central.
+During the first few days at Central, all I could think about was the agony of two years in a camp somewhere and trying to get home by some miracle.
+But three weeks later, when mom and I returned to court and were told that the witnesses had missed the hearing again, which meant we’d have to resume things after another four weeks, I realized I could be locked down at Central for a while.

-I had to adapt, and so I made a home of the halls at Central in the motions when it could be made: walking up and down the span of the compound, eating at the assigned times, sleeping through its lousy mattresses, and soaking up the cold water of its showers in the evenings.
-I made friends in the process, to the degree that someone is able to make friends in such an environment, and I laughed there, to the degree that someone facing a criminal sentence for a crime they didn’t commit could still laugh about their lot.
+I had to adapt, and make a home of the halls at Central for the sake of survival: walking up and down the span of the compound, eating at the assigned times, sleeping through one lousy mattress after another, and soaking up the cold water of the showers in the evenings.
+I made friends in the process, to the degree that someone is able to make friends in such an environment, and I laughed there, to the degree that someone facing a criminal sentence for a crime they didn’t commit could still laugh about things.

 More than anything, though, I learned from the other young people there.

 In the halls, as it is anywhere you go, it was all about maintaining dignity and respect.
 In particular, everyone had to watch what they said.
-After all, being confined to a hallway with only about 60 other individuals makes for a lot of time to just talk, so street gossip, rumors, and other stories permeated through the KL Unit as frequently as the electric currents that illuminated the building, and no one could really escape the knowledge that flowed through; everybody was up on game, so to speak, as to what was okay to say and what wasn’t.
+After all, being confined to a hallway with only about 60 other individuals makes for a lot of time to just talk.
+This made it so that street gossip, rumors, and other stories permeated through the KL Unit as frequently as the electric currents that illuminated the building.
+As such, no one could really escape the information that flowed through.
+Everybody was up on game, so to speak, as to what was okay to say, and what wasn’t.